mkotsollaris/mkotsollaris.github.io/content/blog/eslint-plugin-no-explicit-undefined/index.md

 interface Example { prop?: string; }
 ```

 As you can see, the optional operator (?) makes the code cleaner and more expressive, giving a clear indication that a property is optional without explicitly mentioning undefined.
+You can find [the repository on Github](https://github.com/mkotsollaris/eslint-plugin-no-explicit-undefined).

 ## How to get started